My mother's maiden name was Hallie MADDOX, daughter of George

 the First Rifle regiment of Ky.
 Volunteers commanded by Col. John Allen

-in the war with Great Britian declared by the United States on the 18th
+in the war with Great Britain declared by the United States on the 18th

 day of June 1812, that he volunteered at Silas Meeting house, Bourbon